Connect with a certified trainer for free

 • Stiffness in the affected shoulder

-If left untreated, symptoms of shoulder impingement and rotator cuff tendonitis can worsen and can lead to:
+If left untreated, symptoms of shoulder impingement and rotator cuff tendonitis can worsen and lead to:

 • Loss of mobility in the affected shoulder